Radja Nainggolan: International career

 Due to his father's heritage, Nainggolan was eligible to represent both Indonesia and Belgium, but ultimately chose to play for the latter nation.
 He took part at the 2007–09 International Challenge Trophy finals, a tournament which the under-23 team won.

 Nainggolan earned his first senior cap on 29 May 2009, against Chile in the Kirin Cup.
 He scored his first goal for the Red Devils on 5 March 2014, in a 2–2 friendly draw with Côte d'Ivoire.

 On 13 May 2014, Nainggolan was selected in a standby list for the 2014 FIFA World Cup.
-He did not make the final cut, however.
+However, he did not make the final cut.

 Nainggolan was a starter for the Marc Wilmots-led side during the UEFA Euro 2016 qualifying campaign.
 He scored in an away draw with Bosnia and Herzegovina, and a 4–1 win in Andorra as the team qualified for the tournament for the first time in 16 years.

 Nainggolan was selected to the finals in France.
 He made his debut in the tournament on 13 June, playing 62 minutes in a 2–0 loss against Italy.
 After featuring as a second-half substitute in the second game, a 3–0 defeat of the Republic of Ireland, he returned to the starting XI against Sweden, scoring the game's only goal at the Stade de Nice after a counter-attack to send his country to the knockout stage as second; in the quarter-finals, he netted from 25 metres to put his country ahead against Wales after 12 minutes, but in an eventual 3–1 loss.

 On 26 August 2017, aged 29, Nainggolan announced that he would be retiring from international football after not being selected for Belgium's upcoming World Cup qualifiers, and stated that he would be focusing on his club career with Roma.
 However, he was selected by new manager Roberto Martínez for friendlies against Mexico and Japan in November, only to pull out due to injury.

 On 21 May 2018, after once again not being picked for the upcoming World Cup in Russia, Nainggolan retired from the international scene.